siyamishra16/Health-Diagnostics-Platform-/README.md

 - **Medical Health.ipynb: Notebook for training the medical model**
 - **Mental Health.ipynb: Notebook for training the mental health model**
 - **README.md: Documentation file providing an overview of the project**
+- **Requirements.txt: List of required Python packages for the project**

 ## 🧠 Model Details